zetareticoli/typesmith/README.md

 - Brevier *14*
 - Minion *12*

 It uses a custom **Type Scale** starting from the Major Second scale (1.125) rounding up numbers to work well with a 4px baseline.

 Canon, Double Pica and Paragon have responsive sizes only.

 This is because only the first three sizes used for headlines need to change.

-CodePen Demo (baseline version): https://codepen.io/zetareticoli/pen/vYgxBYG?editors=1100
+A demo of the "baseline version" is available on [CodePen](https://codepen.io/zetareticoli/pen/vYgxBYG?editors=1100)

 ## Installation